The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Calculating the values of the hypercharge (\ref{SU3_SU2_B112_Little_Group_Charge}) for all terms in Eq. (\ref{E8_SU3_SU2_B11_Preliminary}) we obtain the branching rule for the $E_8$ representation $248$,

-Again, the bold font indicates the representations and hypercharges needed for the MSSM field content.
+Again, the bold font indicates the representations and hypercharges needed for the MSSM superfields.
 Certainly, these values of the hypercharge were obtained due to the proper choice of the normalization factor in Eq. (\ref{SU3_SU2_B112_Little_Group_Charge}).
-However, in this case there is no terms $[1,1](-1)$ corresponding to the right charged leptons, so that this option should be excluded.
-The most similar representation $[1,1](-1/2)$ (indicated by the red font) has a different value of hypercharge.
+However, in this case there are no terms $[1,1](-1)$ corresponding to the right charged leptons, so that this option should be excluded.
+The most similar representation $[1,1](-1/2)$ has a different value of hypercharge.

 The details of the symmetry breaking for the option B-1-1-2 considered here are summarized in Table \ref{Table_Summary_B-1-1-2}.